bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 This section discusses the minimum acceptance criteria at the end of the project and stretch goals.

 ## 6. Release Planning:
-Plan:(temporary plan, modified depending on the progress...)
+(temporary plan, modified depending on the progress...)

-sprint1(weeks 1&2): get familiar with project technology, including React, Patternfly, Redux, Undux and so on.
-And have a basic understand about the Chris platform and Chris UI project of redhat. sprint2(weeks 3&4): start the redux implementation in Chris Store, rewrite the frame by using Redux and fetch all the data object into the caches. sprint3(weeks 5&6): start implementing redux for the Chris UI, take all backend objexts and populate them into the cache and make them available. sprint4(weeks 7&8): creating some unit for testing and ensuring redux can work correctly
+- sprint1(weeks 1&2): get familiar with project technology, including React, Patternfly, Redux, Undux and so on.
+And have a basic understand about the Chris platform and Chris UI project of redhat.
+- sprint2(weeks 3&4): start the redux implementation in Chris Store, rewrite the frame by using Redux and fetch all the data object into the caches.
+- sprint3(weeks 5&6): start implementing redux for the Chris UI, take all backend objexts and populate them into the cache and make them available.
+- sprint4(weeks 7&8): creating some unit for testing and ensuring redux can work correctly

-sprint5(from week9): building new front end component for visulization of brain volume calculation.
+- sprint5(from week9): building new front end component for visulization of brain volume calculation.

 ## Contact us